unbeGames/unbegames.github.io/_posts/en/2023/2023-03-17-rocket-science-v0-18-2-is-now-live.md

 ![](https://clan.akamai.steamstatic.com/images//34094219/c1f4b8ca522b3f29e45df3317cd51153d238195d.png)
 _Screenshot by BigManu2000_

+---

 ## v0.18.2 release notes

 ### Features:

-🔸 total refactoring of the rocket assembly system, it is based on simpler code, is more stable and feels much better to work with;
+- total refactoring of the rocket assembly system, it is based on simpler code, is more stable and feels much better to work with;
-🔸 you can change selected connection during rocket assembly by using hotkeys, if there is more than one variant;
+- you can change selected connection during rocket assembly by using hotkeys, if there is more than one variant;
-🔸 added attachment/detachment smoothing during rocket assembly;
+- added attachment/detachment smoothing during rocket assembly;
-🔸 added global thrust limiter to the navball, you can change it by holding ALT and dragging throttle indicator or using**ALT**+**SHIFT**/**CTRL**.
+- added global thrust limiter to the navball, you can change it by holding ALT and dragging throttle indicator or using **ALT**+**SHIFT** / **CTRL**.

 ### New rocket parts:

-🔸 Hexagonal Cargo I-beam;
+- Hexagonal Cargo I-beam;
-🔸 Fibre Cargo Bay Cap.
+- Fibre Cargo Bay Cap.

 ### Part changes:

-🔸 reworked "Dvutavr" Cargo Bay;
+- reworked "Dvutavr" Cargo Bay;
-🔸 reworked "Fibre" Cargo Bay Section and "Fibre" Cargo Bay Middle Section;
+- reworked "Fibre" Cargo Bay Section and "Fibre" Cargo Bay Middle Section;
-🔸 increased size for Cargo Fairing 1.4m
+- increased size for Cargo Fairing 1.4m

 ### Changes:

-🔸 changed how attachment points works on payload fairings (this will break the orientation of current fairings, you just need to reattach them);
+- changed how attachment points works on payload fairings (this will break the orientation of current fairings, you just need to reattach them);
-🔸 symmetry rotation now works for parts, connected to one attachment;
+- symmetry rotation now works for parts, connected to one attachment;
-🔸 you can change throttle by clicking on or dragging throttle indicator on the navball;
+- you can change throttle by clicking on or dragging throttle indicator on the navball;
-🔸 added rotation sound for not connected parts, if rotation step is above 1 degree;
+- added rotation sound for not connected parts, if rotation step is above 1 degree;
-🔸 removed dual_big socket and connector as they are not used anymore;
+- removed dual_big socket and connector as they are not used anymore;
-🔸 improved game launch time a bit.
+- improved game launch time a bit.

 ### Settings:

-🔸 two new hotkeys for assembly Next Connection . and Prev Connection ,
+- two new hotkeys for assembly Next Connection . and Prev Connection ,
-🔸 changed hide UI shortcut from**ALT**+**Z**to**ALT**+**V**;
+- changed hide UI shortcut from **ALT**+**Z** to **ALT**+**V**;
-🔸 changed hotkeys for throttle step increase and decrease;
+- changed hotkeys for throttle step increase and decrease;
-🔸 added hotkeys for setting global thrust limiter.
+- added hotkeys for setting global thrust limiter.

 ### Fixes:

-🔸 sun flares shine through the navball;
+- sun flares shine through the navball;
-🔸 navball text changes brightness depending on camera exposure;
+- navball text changes brightness depending on camera exposure;
-🔸 connecting two-connector part to heptahedron range slot is unstable and produces a lot of redundant sounds;
+- connecting two-connector part to heptahedron range slot is unstable and produces a lot of redundant sounds;
-🔸 it is hard to select a slot during part attachment on high camera angles relative to rocket part;
+- it is hard to select a slot during part attachment on high camera angles relative to rocket part;
-🔸 wrong position for the part is assigned when connecting part with slots onto part with connectors;
+- wrong position for the part is assigned when connecting part with slots onto part with connectors;
-🔸 sometimes parts stop to connect to each other;
+- sometimes parts stop to connect to each other;
-🔸 various exceptions that happened during rocket assembly after which you need to reset the rocket;
+- various exceptions that happened during rocket assembly after which you need to reset the rocket;
-🔸 collider offset calculations are missing for some parts during the bake when this should not be the case;
+- collider offset calculations are missing for some parts during the bake when this should not be the case;
-🔸 game sometimes crash on starting loading screen;
+- game sometimes crash on starting loading screen;
-🔸 rare crash on game start.
+- rare crash on game start.